Thailand Trip Planner

 There are, of course, many more sights to see, many more places to visit.
 Throughout the country, there are palaces, temples, and shrines for those who like to visit monuments; parks and sanctuaries like the Koh Samet Marine National Park, the Ao Phang Nga National Park where scenes of the James Bond movie `The Man with the Golden Gun’ were shot, and Khao Yai National Park, for nature lovers.

 Thailand is regarded as a haven for shoppers, especially the affluent ones, and with good reason.
 There’s a lot to buy in Thailand- from silks and jewels (Thailand is a major exporter of gemstones) - to handicrafts such as wicker ware, rattan, Thai dolls, flowers, particularly orchids, furniture and ceramics.
 Vast department stores and shopping malls lure the hungry shopper in larger towns and cities, but even in villages and small towns, you’ll invariably find local bazaars and marts, which have something interesting to offer.
 Bangkok is generally considered the best place to shop in, but Chiang Mai too is pretty good, especially for handicrafts.

 The Loy Krathong celebrated on a full moon night in November is a beautiful festival.
-All waterways, rivers, beaches and canals are illuminated with hundreds and thousands of candles placed on krathongs (little boats made out of the trunk of a banana tree adorned with flowers and incense).
-People say a little prayer before the candles are ready to float away as it is believes to purge one of sins, bad luck and evil spirits.
+All waterways, rivers, beaches, and canals are illuminated with hundreds and thousands of candles placed on krathongs (little boats made out of the trunk of a banana tree adorned with flowers and incense).
+People say a little prayer before the candles are ready to float away as it is believed to purge one of the sins, bad luck, and evil spirits.